"Our Favorite Things" Video Series – Faculty AI Discernment

 Supporting Students in their Discernment of Emerging Technologies

-Interviewee: Maxwell Gray, Digital Scholarship Librarian and Nicole Bungert, Student Success Librarian, Raynor Library
+Interviewees: Maxwell Gray, Digital Scholarship Librarian and Nicole Bungert, Student Success Librarian, Raynor Library

 Join us for this discussion of the ways in which our library colleagues are supporting students in their consideration of AI, including frameworks and models useful in these approaches.